hwanggu-corgi/hwanggu-log/update.md

 ### November 1st, 2020
-1. Corgi add progress #11 in Tutorial 7 - Hungry Hippos
+1. Corgi add progress #13 in Tutorial 7 - Hungry Hippos
     - Corgi working on gathering the unknowns♥ before addressing the problem♥♥
+        - Corgi working on example problem provided by professor Reid♥♥
-        - Corgi gathering information about `Producer and Consumer` #2♥♥
+        - [Corgi on hold] Corgi gathering information about `Producer and Consumer` #2♥♥
-        - Corgi gathering information about `Conditional Variable` #5
+        - [Corgi on hold] Corgi gathering information about `Conditional Variable` #5
-        - Corgi gathering information about `Thread API`
+        - [Corgi on hold] Corgi gathering information about `Thread API`

 ### October 31st, 2020
 1. Corgi working on Tutorial 7 - Hungry Hippos